fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 #### Only Allah Remains
 There is a hadith:
-The prophet (saw) said after the horn is blown and the only ones that stand are the ones that your Lord willed, Allah SWT will have in front of Him Jibreel, Israfeel, Mikail, and angel of death.
+The prophet ( ﷺ   ) said after the horn is blown and the only ones that stand are the ones that your Lord willed, Allah SWT will have in front of Him Jibreel, Israfeel, Mikail, and angel of death.
 Those who apportion the command of Allah and Allah asks the angel of death who remain and he says O Allah Your Noble Face, your servant me, your servant Mikail, your servant Israfeel, and your servant Jibreel, Allah says take the soul of Mikail.

 Then Allah says who remain he Azrail said O Allah You, me, Jibreel and Israfeel.
 And Allah says take the soul of Israfeel and Israfeel's soul is taken and Allah says who remain O Allah Your Noble Face, me and Jibreel.And Allah says take the soul of Jibreel.

-The prophet (saw) said Jibreel would fall on his face as his wings spread glorifying Allah the Most High.
+The prophet ( ﷺ   ) said Jibreel would fall on his face as his wings spread glorifying Allah the Most High.
 He would die in Tasbih, subhanallah.
 Then Allah says who remain.
 O Allah it's just me and You, and Allah says to the angel of death to die and he dies.

 And then Allah SWT says Every single soul perishes.
 And only the Noble Face of Your Lord remain, and Allah SWT would ask Himself " To Whom Belong The Dominion Today ? " Allah SWT says to Himself " To Allah The One, The Subduer"